dmaivel/sharedgl/README.md

 - Resizing is not handled
 - Windows guests rendering is janky and prone to crashing
 - Inaccurate FPS in overlay (to-do: move timings from server to client)
-- GLFW support is broken
+- GLFW cant request OpenGL profiles

 # Showcase